Examination of Original Federal Issue Tools

 "Pick-axe handles, – should be made of good, seasoned hickory wood, 34 to 36 inches long, and free from knots or shakes."

-Two styles of pick-axes were among the several originals in the collection: those with flat bottoms (such as the first head in the top row) and those more crescent-shaped (such as the second and third heads in the top row).
-An additional difference between the styles is the width of chiseled end, used for cutting through roots, where it is wider on the flat bottomed pick and more narrow on the crescent-shaped picks.
+Two styles of pick-axes were among the several originals in the collection: those with flat, straight bottoms and those more crescent-shaped.
+An additional difference between the styles is the width of chiseled end used for cutting through roots, where it is wider on the flat bottomed pick and more narrow on the crescent-shaped picks.

 Spades